 - Fusion: Sometimes an osteotomy is sufficient to correct the foot position, in which case the bones in the back of foot are fused.
 The cartilage between the foot bones is removed and the bones are held together with plates and/or screws.
 Over time, the individual bones gradually fuse together to become one bone.
 The foot will still be able to move up and down but sideways movement is lost.

-Patients who require surgery, particularly osteotomies or fusions general have very limited ankle and foot movement, moderate to severe pain, and are very limited in how far they can walk prior to surgery.
-While surgery may seem extreme, people typically find they have much less pain and can actually walk better after surgery.
+Patients who require surgery for their posterior tibial tendonitis, particularly osteotomies or fusions generally have very limited ankle and foot movement, moderate to severe pain, and are very limited in how far they can walk prior to surgery.
+While surgery may seem extreme for posterior tibial tendonitis, people typically find they have much less pain and can actually walk better after surgery.

 Recovering From Surgery

-You are usually discharged home a day or two after surgery.
+You are usually discharged home a day or two after surgery for posterior tibialis tendonitis.
 If you have had a tendon transfer or osteotomy, you will most likely have a plaster cast to hold your foot in the correct position (slightly turned inwards) to allow the foot to heal.

 A physiotherapist will teach you how to walk, get up and down stairs and in and out of a car using a frame or crutches.
 Typically, you are not allowed to put any weight through the operated foot for a number of weeks.